yuribling123/cse15l-lab-reports/labreport3.md

 ![alt text](https://i.ibb.co/tZB1b83/Screenshot-2023-02-12-182711.jpg)

-**Explaination** : the command colors the matching string in  the file as output.
+**Explaination** : The command colors the matching string in  the file as output.

  **Example 2**

   ![alt text](https://i.ibb.co/1RMMT6N/Screenshot-2023-02-12-183955.jpg)

-  **Explaination** : the command colors the matching number in  the file as output.
+  **Explaination** : The command colors the matching number in  the file as output.

  ---
  - **Option Three**:  `grep -c`